ExpandJSLabs/app-starter-kit/README.md

 # App starter kit

-A progressive app prorotype of [ExpandJS Starter Kit](https://github.com/expandjs/expandjs-starter-kit) with `gulp` integration and `GitHub pages` deployment.
+A progressive web app, prorotype of [ExpandJS Starter Kit](https://github.com/expandjs/expandjs-starter-kit) with `gulp` integration and `GitHub pages` deployment.

+You can view a live preview of the app [here](https://expandjslabs.github.io/app-starter-kit/).